LacunaSoftware/docs/docs.en-us/articles/rest-pki/java/mvc.md

 [UploadController](https://github.com/LacunaSoftware/RestPkiSamples/blob/master/Java/sample-spring-mvc/src/main/java/sample/controller/UploadController.java)
 and view
 [upload.html](https://github.com/LacunaSoftware/RestPkiSamples/blob/master/Java/sample-spring-mvc/src/main/resources/templates/upload.html))
-is done the control flow is the same as in the sample [PAdES signature with file already on server](#pades), but with the URL parameter `userfile` filled.
+is done the control flow is the same as in the sample [CAdES signature with file already on server](#cades), but with the URL parameter `userfile` filled.

 <a name="cades-cosign" />
 ### CAdES co-signature